rhussmann/pi-dinger/README.md

 Your office needs a bell.

 This project allows ringing a bell with varying sequences from a Raspberry Pi using a solenoid.
-A [https://github.com/github/hubot](Hubot) plugin is provided so that you can ring the bell from inside [https://slack.com/](Slack).
+A [Hubot](https://github.com/github/hubot) plugin is provided so that you can ring the bell from inside [Slack](https://slack.com/).
-The Hubot plugin drops a message in [https://aws.amazon.com/sqs/](Amazon SQS) so that your Raspberry Pi can live behind a NAT without any networking changes.
+The Hubot plugin drops a message in [Amazon SQS](https://aws.amazon.com/sqs/) so that your Raspberry Pi can live behind a NAT without any networking changes.

 ## Hardware requirements